 Fort Myers Probate Attorney

 Probate is a legal process that occurs after a person's death.
-The state uses it to identify and distribute the decedent’s property to the rightful beneficiaries or heirs.
+The state uses it to identify and distribute the decedent's property to the rightful beneficiaries or heirs.
 It can also protect property from creditors.
-In many cases, probate takes care of a decedent’s debts.
+In many cases, probate takes care of a decedent's debts.
+Wills are central to probate.
+If a decedent has left a will, probate ensures their property is distributed as the will directs.
+If none exists, then probate will adhere to Florida statutes for handling a decedent's property.

-To schedule a free consultation, call us at (239) 766-6510 or connect with us online.
+To schedule a free consultation, call us at (239) 766-6510or connect with us online.
 We serve clients in Lee and Charlotte Counties.

 The Two Main Types of Probate in Florida